 Take Pain Relief Into Your Own Hands

-The St. Jude Medical™ Invisible Trial System provides an intuitive way for you to try spinal cord simulation therapy under the direction of your physician.
-Our discreet, temporary system lets you adjust your therapy wirelessly using a familiar Apple‡ iPod touch‡ controller.
+The St. Jude Medical™ Invisible Trial System provides an intuitive way for you to try neurostimulation therapy under the direction of your physician, before committing to a permanent implant.
+Our temporary system lets you adjust your therapy wirelessly using a familiar Apple‡ iPod touch‡ controller.
 The small external generator easily hides under your clothing.
 It is so discreet we call it the St. Jude Medical Invisible Trial System.

 91% of patients were more willing to proceed with trial if it was with the St. Jude Medical™ Invisible Trial System.1

-If you have tried neurostimulation in the past and it did not work for you, or you experienced unwanted side effects, our trial system can now help you evaluate a new type of neurostimulation called BurstDR stimulation.
+If you have tried neurostimulation in the past and it did not work for you, or you experienced unwanted side effects, our trial system can now help you evaluate a new type of neurostimulation.

 While neurostimulation helps most patients experience at least some reduction in pain, not everyone responds in the same way.
 The amount of pain relief varies with each individual.
 Complications related to placement and/or use of the device may occur.
 Complications such as infection, swelling, bruising and possibly the loss of strength or use in an affected limb or muscle group (i.e., paralysis) are possible.
 Be sure to talk to your doctor about the risks associated with the placement of a neurostimulation system.